Jaws (novel): Title and cover

 Despite the acceptance of the Bacon cover by Doubleday, Dystel did not like the cover, and assigned New York illustrator Roger Kastel to do a different one for the paperback.
-Following Bacon's concept, Kastel illustrated his favorite part of the novel, the opening where the shark attacks Chrissie.
-For research, Kastel went to the American Museum of Natural History, and took advantage of the Great White exhibits being closed for cleaning to photograph the models.
+Following Bacon's basic concept, Kastel illustrated his favorite part of the novel, the opening where the shark attacks Christine Watkins.
+For research, Kastel went to the American Museum of Natural History, and took advantage of the shark exhibits being closed for cleaning to photograph the models.
 The photographs then provided reference for a "ferocious-looking shark that was still realistic."
+In actuality, the stuffed shark Kastel chose for his reference was not a great white shark, but a mako shark.
 After painting the shark, Kastel did the female swimmer.
 Following a photoshoot for Good Housekeeping, Kastel requested the model he was photographing to lie on a stool in the approximate position of a front crawl.
-The oil-on-board painting Kastel created for the cover would eventually be reused by Universal Studios on the film posters., albeit slightly bowdlerized with the woman's naked body partially obscured with more sea foam.
-However, the original painting of the cover was stolen and has never been recovered, leaving Bacon to speculate that some Hollywood executive now had it.
+The oil-on-board painting Kastel created for the cover would eventually be reused by Universal Pictures for the film posters and advertising, albeit slightly bowdlerized with the woman's naked body partially obscured with more sea foam.
+The original painting of the cover was stolen and has never been recovered, leaving Bacon to speculate that some Hollywood executive now has it.

 Themes and style

 The story of Jaws is limited by how the humans respond to the shark menace.
-The fish is given much detail, with descriptions of its anatomy and presence creating the sense of an unstoppable threat.
+Much detail is given to the shark, with descriptions of its anatomy and presence creating the sense of an awesome, unstoppable threat.
 Elevating the menace are violent descriptions of the shark attacks.
-Along with a carnivorous killer on the sea, Amity is populated with equally predatory humans: the mayor who has ties with the Mafia, an adulterous housewife, criminals among the tourists.
+Along with a carnivorous killer on the sea, Amity is populated with equally predatory humans: the mayor who has ties with the Mafia, a depressed, adulterous housewife and criminals among the tourists.